hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 * `replication_group_id` – (Required) The replication group identifier.
 This parameter is stored as a lowercase string.
 * `replication_group_description` – (Required) A user-created description for the replication group.
-* `number_cache_clusters` - (Required for Cluster Mode Disabled) The number of cache clusters (primary and replicas) this replication group will have.
+* `number_cache_clusters` - (Optional) The number of cache clusters (primary and replicas) this replication group will have.
 If Multi-AZ is enabled, the value of this parameter must be at least 2.
 Updates will occur before other modifications.
+One of `number_cache_clusters` or `cluster_mode` is required.
 * `node_type` - (Required) The compute and memory capacity of the nodes in the node group.
 * `automatic_failover_enabled` - (Optional) Specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
 If true, Multi-AZ is enabled for this replication group.
 If false, Multi-AZ is disabled for this replication group.
 Must be enabled for Redis (cluster mode enabled) replication groups.
 Defaults to `false`.
 * `auto_minor_version_upgrade` - (Optional) Specifies whether a minor engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
 Defaults to `true`.